AlexTelon/FlexiCharge-Admin-GUI/documentation/user_stories.md

 The charger charging johns EV short-circuited and gave him an outrageous invoice.
 Steve wants to help him be fairly billed.
 Therefor Steve sets the charging price for the bad session to 0 sek.
-* Steve needs to have the ability to change customer charging costs for a session.
+* Change customer charging costs for a session.
+* Invalidate a invoice.

+### New Invoice
-* Steve needs to send out a new updated invoice and invalidate the old one.
+Steve has deleted an invoice and wants to add a new one.
+So that we can get paid even in exceptional cases.
+* Create a new invoice from a selection of charging sessions.

 ***
 ## User Management